ade-adisa/design-sys-angular1105/README.md

 # Login Form

-A customizable and themeable login form component for Angular, designed to align with your design system's standards and provide a reusable login interface.
+A customizable and themeable login form component for Angular, designed to align with design system's standards and provide a reusable login interface.
 This component is built with accessibility and flexibility in mind, making it suitable for various applications.

 ## Table of Contents